dharmik2319/geotastic-helper/README.md

 - You can simply press 1 or 2 to use this functionality.

+## Contributing

+- Help is very much needed in order to implement new features, such as flag mode.
+For more info, check the [Issues](https://github.com/dharmik2319/geotastic-helper/issues)
+- If you create a pull request, then create a merge request to testing branch first.

 ## Acknowledgements

 - There is next to none documentation for cheating in Geotastic.
 The only thing I could find was [this](https://github.com/therealOri/GeoEye), which, not meaning to discredit the author, was very manual.
 Regardless, it inspired me and gave me the knowledge of the exact API request that I had to intercept.
 I have also contributed back to it in order to improve it.